 “Lo-fi” actually stands for “low-fidelity” meaning it is the opposite of high fidelity or high-quality music production behind most mainstream music.
 This is why in low-fidelity music, you can hear imperfections that would typically be considered errors in the recording process.
 So the low-fidelity or quality of this type of music is actually on purpose, and this is part of its beauty.

 It is mostly a non-lyrical music, even if sometimes can include samples of people’s voices, mostly from early television or radio recordings.
 It also has influences from Boom-Bap and New York Underground instrumentals, 1960’s and 1970’s jazz samples, and electronic music.
 Pretty interesting, right?
 Hear it for yourself with one of our favorite lo fi royalty free track:

-It is primarily composed of a beat (similar to hip hop beats but with less bass) and looped samples (like piano melodies).
+First, you’ll need a computer or laptop for music production in order to arrange the tunes and beats.
+It is primarily composed of a beat (similar to hip hop beats, but with less bass) and looped samples (like piano melodies).
 Include effects similar to listening to cassette tapes to add nostalgia vibes, and always try to generate positivity and relaxation with your tunes.
 The key characteristic of most lo-fi tracks are imperfections that arise while recording music.

 Think of it as the perfect relaxing music for studying or chilling, but don’t confuse it with pop music or indie rock.
 It is in fact a great soundtrack for concentrating, as it doesn’t have many vocals and is mainly instrumental.
 So much that even psychologists play them in the back on stressful situations for patients!